Peptide Research Mitochondrial Health Metabolic Science

 General MOTS-C Dosage Ranges

 Published research has used MOTS-C at doses ranging from 0.5 mg/kg in animal studies to 5–20 mg (or 5,000-20,000 mcg) per session in early human protocols.
-The most commonly referenced human dosing framework falls in the 5–10 mg per injection, 3–5 times per week range for metabolic health and anti-aging applications, with higher doses up to 20 mg per session explored in athletic performance contexts.
+The most often referenced human dosing framework falls in the 5–10 mg per injection, 3–5 times per week range for body health and anti-aging uses, with higher doses up to 20 mg per session explored in athletic performance contexts.

 MOTS-C Dosage Protocol: Timing and Administration Tips